 Whether or not, and when, you should redo sperm testing depends on why you’re testing in the first place.
 If you’ve received a completely normal result, you may not need or want to repeat sperm testing at this time.

-For men who are doing sperm testing after a vasectomy reversal, the recommended frequency is one test per month for 12 months, to ensure that sperm count and quality are recovering as they should.
+For those who have had a vasectomy, you should test your sperm approximately 12 weeks after the surgery to ensure it was successful.
+For men who are doing sperm testing after a vasectomy reversal, the recommended frequency is to retest once per month for 12 months, to ensure that sperm count and quality are recovering as they should.